andrewbriand/cse599g1-final/index.md

 ## Methodology

 Due to time and resource constraints, it was not possible to replicate the entire training regime and search algorithm of the AlphaGo paper.
-The method used is as follows.
+The method that was used is as follows.

 ### Phase 1